 Before LRAPA’s Board adopted the rules, DEQ reviewed appropriate rules and found the regulations to be as stringent as comparable rules of DEQ.
 DEQ did not review the industrial streamlining updates and corrections for stringency because the rules corrected typographical errors and affected LRAPA’s ability to permit small sources that are not permitted by DEQ.

 DEQ hereby authorizes LRAPA to act as hearings Officer on behalf of the EQC for public comment on the rule amendments, including the proposal to amend OAR 340-200-0040 to incorporate relevant portions of these rules amendments as modification to the Oregon State Implementation Plan.
-The amendments will be presented to EQC for approval in March 2014.
+The amendments will be presented to EQC for consideration in March 2014.
 If EQC adopts the rules, they will be submitted by DEQ to the U.S. Environmental Protection Agency as a revision to the State Implementation Plan under OAR 340-200-0040 as a requirement of the Clean Air Act.

 If you have any questions, please contact Andrea Curtis at 503-229-5946.